pgrunde/CanvasTutorial/README.md

 init()
 ```

 We still need to draw our line on the canvas.
-Put the actual line drawing into our `drawCanvas` function:
+Put the actual line drawing into our `drawCanvas` function after the `clearRect` call:

  ```
 var drawCanvas = function(){